Effective date: 2020-05-07

 When accessing our Service, the website of Locatify collects a series of general data and information when a data subject or automated system calls up the website.
 This general data and information are stored in the server log files.
 Collected may be (1) the browser types and versions used, (2) the operating system used by the accessing system, (3) the website from which an accessing system reaches our website (so-called referrers), (4) the sub-websites, (5) the date and time of access to the Internet site, (6) an Internet protocol address (IP address), (7) the Internet service provider of the accessing system, and (8) any other similar data and information that may be used in the event of attacks on our information technology systems.

 When using these general data and information, Locatify does not draw any conclusions about the data subject.

 The anonymous data of the server log files are stored separately from all personal data provided by a data subject.

 When ordering or registering on our site, as appropriate, you may be asked to enter your name, email address, phone number or other details to help you with your experience.

 The apps may collect user location, user submitted information such as player name, email address and uploaded answers to challenges, including text and photo content.

 When do we collect information?

-We collect information from you when you register on our site, place an order, subscribe to a newsletter, fill out a form or enter information on our site.
+We collect information from you when you visit, register on our site, place an order, subscribe to a newsletter, fill out a form or enter information on our site.
 We also collect information when signing up and using the apps.

 Information collected when using the app/website: